What is “Bad Faith?”

 - Withholding benefits without cause

-- Delaying payment of claims for unreasonable length of time
+- Delaying payment of claims for an unreasonable length of time

 - Denying coverage